SkautDevs/kissj/README.md

 #### Database could not be read

-- databasefile `db.sqlite` *and its directory* must be writable by execution programm
+- databasefile `db.sqlite` *and its directory* must be writable by execution program

 #### Random errors on DB